CWEzio/Notes/tools/tmux.md

     > Caution when using zsh-vi-mode.
 You need to enter insert mode to do the paste or the pasted content will be interpreted as command.
 > Can also exit copy mode with `q`.

-### copy and paste with mouse (via tmux)
+## copy and paste with mouse (via tmux)
 1. Click and drag with the left mouse button to select text.
 2. Once the text is selected, release the left mouse button.
 3. You can then paste this text within any tmux pane using `prefix + ]`.

-### tmux copy to system's clipboard and enable vi copy mode
+## tmux copy to system's clipboard and enable vi copy mode
 1. To enable clip to clipboard.
 You need to install `xclip`
     ```
     sudo apt install xclip
     ```
-2. You need to add the follwing to the config file
+2. You need to add the following to the config file
     ```shell
     setw -g mode-keys vi